Kinetics of thermal Mott transitions in the Hubbard model: Nucleation and growth

-As the phase transformation progresses, both the number and size of the Mott clusters increase with time.
-At the late stage of the phase transformation, the Mott clusters start to merge through a process akin to the percolation transition.
+During the initial phase transformation, both the number and size of the Mott clusters increase with time.
+After a while, these Mott clusters start to merge through a process akin to the percolation transition.
 Of central interest here is the evolution of the cluster-size distribution $n(s, t)$, which is shown in Fig.~\ref{fig:histogram} for different stages of the phase transformation.
-For small clusters, it is expected that their distribution is mainly determined by the interface energy which can be expressed as $\varepsilon(A) = \sigma A$, where $\sigma$ is the surface tension and $A \sim s^{(d-1)/d}$ is the surface area of the nuclei with size $s$.
+For small clusters, it is expected that their distribution is mainly determined by the interface energy which can be expressed as $\varepsilon(A) = \sigma A$, where $\sigma$ is the surface tension and $A \sim s^{(d-1)/d}$ is the surface area of nuclei with size $s$.
 In two dimensions their distribution, given by the Boltzmann probability, is then

 where $\sigma_{\rm eff}$ is an effective surface tension.
-As shown in Fig.~\ref{fig:histogram}, the expression in Eq.~(\ref{eq:ns_exp}) indeed fits the numerical distributions very well for small $s$, particularly at the initial stage of the phase transformation.
+As shown in Fig.~\ref{fig:histogram}, Eq.~(\ref{eq:ns_exp}) indeed fits the numerical distributions very well for small $s$, particularly at the initial stage of the phase transformation.
 The effective surface tension obtained from the fitting is $\sigma_{\rm eff} \approx 0.1$.

 Significant deviation from Eq.~(\ref{eq:ns_exp}) starts to occur at cluster size $s_c \approx 100$, which provides an estimate for the so-called critical size.
-The concept of critical nuclei was first discussed in the classical droplet model.
+The concept of critical nuclei was first discussed in the classical droplet model~\cite{gunton83}.
 In this picture, the decay of a meta-stable state is initiated by a collection of independent fluctuating droplets.
 Their quasi-equilibrium distribution is again given by the Boltzmann probability $n_0(s) \propto \exp[- \beta \varepsilon(s)]$, where $\varepsilon(s)$ is the minimum work required to form a cluster of size $s$.
 In general $d$ dimensions, this minimum work is